What Happens During Rapid Detox?

 Medical professionals put you under anesthesia before administering the medications needed to rid your body of opiates.

-Anesthesia is dangerous under any circumstances.
+Anesthesia is risky and potentially dangerous under any circumstances.
 You should be evaluated by a medical doctor before undergoing any procedure where anesthesia is involved.
-During rapid detox you will be under for between four to eight hours.
+During rapid detox, you will be under anesthesia for four to eight hours.

 Detox

-While you are under anesthesia, the doctor and nurses administer doses of drugs similar to Narcan and Naloxone in order to flush the opiates from your system.
+While you are under anesthesia, the doctor and nurses administer doses of drugs similar to Narcan and naloxone to flush the opiates from your system.
 They also use blends of anti-anxiety and anti-seizure drugs to prevent adverse reactions from developing.

 Waking Up

-The medical staff brings you out of anesthesia carefully.
-They monitor your heart rate, respiratory rate, and other conditions as you wake up.
+When the process is finished, the medical staff will carefully bring you out of anesthesia.
+They’ll monitor your heart rate, respiratory rate, and other conditions as you wake up.
 They also monitor you for withdrawal symptoms.
-Usually there are some breakthrough withdrawal symptoms due to the drug not clearing your system completely.
+Some breakthrough withdrawal symptoms can occur if the drug doesn’t clear your system completely.

 There is a lot of controversy surrounding rapid detox services.
-Some of these controversies are:
+Some of these controversies center on the following topics:

-• A single doctor should monitor a single patient, more than one patient and the situation becomes dangerous if something goes wrong.
-Many disreputable centers have multiple patients per doctor or staff.
+• Nunber of medical personel present: A single doctor should monitor a single client at a time.
+If they monitor more than one client simultaneously, the situation becomes dangerous if something goes wrong.
+Many disreputable centers have multiple clients per doctor or staff.

-• It is only effective part of the time.
-Rapid detox does not always work for everyone.
+• Efficacy: Rapid detox isn’t a failsafe method and doesn’t always work for everyone.
 It is not considered an effective treatment for many people.

-• The strain that it puts the body under is dangerous particularly when the patient is not perfectly healthy to begin with.
-This makes things difficult when someone has been using for a while and is unhealthy to begin with.
+• Bodily strain: The strain that it puts the body under is dangerous, especially if the client is unhealthy to begin with.

 Where to Find Information about Rapid Detox